continuedev/continue/docs/docs/walkthroughs/use-a-recipe.md

 At the moment, we only support editing the file open and focused in the code editor, so you need to make sure that is

+user input step
+demopolicy decides what to do
+default step, starcoder to edit the current open file

 ## Use its slash command to start the recipe

 Every recipe can be triggered by the user using its slash command.
-For example, `/comment` will trigger
+For example, `/comment` will trigger.

+add to the if / else with `/` commands

 ## Review the steps and take any required manual actions